-Rafeif Ismail sees all forms of art as mediums for change and she committed to creating accessible spaces for young people of marginalised backgrounds in the arts, because in the words of Arundhati Roy: “there’s really no such thing as the ‘voiceless’.
+Rafeif sees all forms of art as mediums for change and she committed to creating accessible spaces for young people of marginalised backgrounds in the arts, because, in the words of Arundhati Roy: “there’s really no such thing as the ‘voiceless’.
 There are only the deliberately silenced, or the preferably unheard.”